cashmusic/platform/README.md

  * [PHP](http://php.net) 5.2.7
  * PDO
- * MySQL OR SQLite.
-Other databases have not yet been tried.
+ * MySQL or SQLite.
+Other databases could be supported if needed.
  * mod_rewrite (for admin)
  * fopen wrappers OR cURL (either, for fetching external feeds)

-Plans are in the works to support SQLite.

 ## (Really) Quick Start
 To get your hands on a working instance as quickly as possible, fork/clone this